code-mattclaffey/performance-kit/docs/hidden-images.md

 There are many factors to why this can happen such as time contraints, just doing a quick fix/change and lack of understanding of what will happen if its done that way.
 Even though these images are visually hidden they still get requested & downloaded by the browser.

-## Navigation Images Is a Prime Example
+## Navigation images is a prime example

 Some designs have images in the navigation on desktop screens and then hide them on mobile devices.
 What tends to happen then is that these images that are desktop quality will then get downloaded on mobile which will impact page load.